The following is an open letter to Austin’s musicians from the Board of Directors of Black Fret.

 We understand that as musicians you frequently hear stories that are too good to be true.
 Black Fret probably sounds like one.
 We understand that you’ve dedicated years of your life to perfecting your art and that protecting your art, and the livelihood it provides, is important to you.
 With that understanding we respectfully ask that you spend a minute understanding us and our commitment to you.

 We grew up in Austin.
 Austin’s music and clubs defined our youth.
 Together the Board of Directors of Black Fret has been volunteering for local music non-profits in Austin for more than forty years.
-During that time we haven’t been paid a penny.
 We know that you’ve invested lots of time and money perfecting your art.
 We’ve committed the same trying to perfect a non-profit business model to serve Austin’s musicians.
 We think Black Fret is the answer.

 We are committed to making Black Fret a reliable, valuable and equitable organization built to provide grants to a large number of Austin’s local musicians.
 Membership directed grants are just the start.
 As an institution Black Fret will be empowered to raise money from many other sources.
 Those funds can be used for a variety of other grant programs to support our music community.